-The children have a Maths and English task set daily and one Topic, Science and Spellings task which can be completed at any point over the week.
+The children have a Maths and English task set daily and one Topic, Science and possible other subjects which can be completed at any point over the week.
 Please scroll down to find the weekly activities at the bottom of this page.

-Maths: A Purple Mash activity has been set – log in to complete your task.
-Additionally, you could play this place value game using this link: https://www.topmarks.co.uk/learning-to-count/place-value-basketball
+Maths: See Purple Mash activity – 2D/3D shape sorting – log in to complete your task.

 Friday (Bank Holiday - optional learning):

 2D shape – see attached reasoning and problem solving tasks.

 English: Please see the attachment based on chapter 12.